abudrionis/icdcoder/README.md

 **(2)** If you want to use BERT to do the ICD classification, download the BERT model pre-trained on Swedish texts, KB-BERT (bert-base-swedish-cased), by clicking on this link: https://s3.amazonaws.com/models.huggingface.co/bert/KB/bert-base-swedish-cased/pytorch_model.bin Put the *pytorch_model.bin* file in the folder *icdcoder/models/pre_trained_model*.
 It is important that the model file is named *pytorch_model.bin*.

 If you want another pre-trained model, you need to put the associated *config.json* and *vocab.txt* file in the *icdcoder/models/pre_trained_model* folder as well.
-This is not needed if you are working with *bert-base-swedish-cased* since those config and vocal files are already in the project folder.
+This is not needed if you are working with *bert-base-swedish-cased* since those config and vocab files are already in the project folder.

 **(3)** If you want to access a KB-BERT model fine-tuned on pseudonymized Swedish discharge summaries (the Stockholm EPR Gastro ICD-10 Pseudo Corpus version 2), contact Hercules Dalianis at hercules@dsv.su.se and put the pytorch_model.bin file in the folder *icdcoder/models/fine_tuned_model*.
 It is important that the model file is named *pytorch_model.bin*.